PRECIOUS-Gold on track for third weekly gain as equities dip

 Holdings of the SPDR Gold Trust, the largest gold-backed ETF, have gained 2.5 percent in the past two weeks.

-Reporting by Nallur Sethuraman and Sumita Layek in Bengaluru; Editing by Louise Ireland and David Goodman
+Reporting by Nallur Sethuraman and Sumita Layek in Bengaluru; Editing by David Goodman and David Gregorio